Matta-Labs/octoprint-mattaos/README.md

 1. Create a printer in MattaOS.
 2. Copy the Authorisation token from the new printer's setup page.
-3. Paste this into the Authorisation token box in MattaConnect settings.
+3. Paste this into the Authorisation token box in MattaOS settings.
 4. Click "Authorise" to connect the printer to MattaOS!
 </details>
 <br/>